moleculerjs/perf-tester/README.md

 ```

 ### Test transporter cluster
-If you would like to test transporter cluster nodes separately, you can start the test brokers individually with the `BROKER` env var.
+If you would like to test transporter cluster nodes separately, you can start the test brokers individually with the `MODE` env var.

 **Start the consumer**
 ```bash